What is the UC Davis Redwood SEED Scholars Program?

 The UC Davis Redwood SEED Scholars Program is a four-year residential, inclusive college program designed for students ages 18-23 who have intellectual disabilities*.

 Students live on campus in the dorms with the support of typical students.
-They take specialized foundational courses that have been developed for them so that they will have the skills needed to participate in typical classes on campus.
-They are also taking one to two typical courses on campus with academic support.
-In addition, students participate in any campus club or organization that interests them, with support as needed.
+They take specialized foundational courses that develop the academic and social skills needed to participate successfully in typical courses on campus.
+The Redwood SEED Scholars also take up to two typical courses on campus with academic support each quarter.
+In addition, students participate in any campus club or organization that interests them, with social inclusion support as needed.

-Students also have an employment opportunity per quarter, beginning in winter quarter or as students are ready.
+The Redwood SEED Scholars have an employment opportunity per quarter, beginning in spring quarter of their first year, or as students are ready.
 These employment opportunities are carefully created to offer a ladder of support and designed to build on the skill and interest levels of the student.
-Additionally, recognizing the health disparities of students with intellectual disabilities when compared to the typical population, we will also have health and wellness mentors working with students on nutrition, exercise and general good health habits.

 Who can apply to the program?

 Students who have a federally identified intellectual disability and are between the ages of 18-23 can apply.
 Our program is a non-degree seeking program, which means our students will graduate with a specified learning credential similar to other inclusive college programs found at ThinkCollege.net.
 They will NOT graduate with a Bachelor's degree.